-The schedule of fees which follows, as reported by the Bursar’s Office, is comprehensive and is expected to prevail during the 2016-2017 academic year, but the Board of Trustees and the Board of Governors for Higher Education reserve the right, at any time, to authorize changes.
+The schedule of fees which follows, as reported by the Office of the Bursar, is comprehensive and is expected to prevail during the 2023-2024 academic year, but the Board of Trustees reserves the right, at any time, to authorize changes.
 Revisions in the State budget may force fee changes.

 An application fee must accompany the application for admission to any undergraduate school or college of the University for full-time study.
 The application fee is not refundable and may not be applied to outstanding charges.
 For more information about the application fee, refer to the Admissions website.

-A freshman student entering the University in the fall semester must make an enrollment deposit, which is nonrefundable, by May 1.
-This payment will apply toward the University fee bill.
+A first-year student entering the University in the fall semester must make an enrollment deposit, which is nonrefundable, by May 1.
 Failure to remit payment by May 1 will result in cancellation of admission.
-The new freshman student is encouraged to make payment as soon as the student’s intention to accept admission is firm.
+The new first-year student is encouraged to make payment as soon as the student’s intention to accept admission is firm.

-A transfer student entering the University in the fall semester and a freshman or transfer student entering the University in the spring semester must make an enrollment deposit, which is non-refundable, within fifteen days of receiving notice of admission.
-This payment will apply toward the University fee bill.
+A transfer student entering the University in the fall semester and a first-year or transfer student entering the University in the spring semester must make an enrollment deposit, which is non-refundable, within fifteen days of receiving notice of admission.
 Failure to remit payment by the prescribed date will result in cancellation of admission.
 For more information about the enrollment deposit, refer to the Admissions website.

 All students are subject to a tuition charge in addition to the mandatory fees charged to Connecticut and out-of-state students.
-For information about tuition for Connecticut and out-of-state students, refer to the Undergraduate Tuition and Fees page on the Bursar’s Office website.
-Tuition is prorated for part-time undergraduate students who initially register for less than full time.
+For information about tuition for Connecticut and out-of-state students, refer to the Undergraduate Tuition and Fees page on the Office of the Bursar’s website.
+Tuition is prorated for part-time undergraduate students who are registered for less than full-time as of the 10th day of classes.

 Please visit the New England Board of Higher Education (NEBHE) website for information regarding qualifying New England Regional programs that are offered at the University of Connecticut.